Moment Matching Denoising Gibbs Sampling: Image Generation Using Multiple Noise Levels

 \section{Image Generation Using Multiple Noise Levels}

 The success of diffusion models and lessons from prior work on score-based generative models point to the importance of using multiple noise levels \cite{ho2020denoising, song2019generative} when modelling data with complex multi-modal distributions.
 Intuitively, by learning to denoise data at a range of noise levels, a single network can learn both the fine and global structure of the distribution, which in turn allows for more effective sampling algorithms capable of efficiently exploring diverse modes \citep{song2019generative}.
 We therefore propose to adapt the denoising Gibbs sampling procedure to sample from distributions corrupted with multiple noise levels.
 For this purpose, we use a noise-conditioned score network trained by \citet{song2020improved}, who generated high-quality samples using a procedure inspired by annealed Langevin dynamics~\cite{welling2011bayesian}.
-This procedure involves generating samples from a sequence of distributions $p_T(\tilde{x}_T),...,p_0(\tilde{x}_0)$, corrupted by progressively decreasing levels of Gaussian noise (parameterized via standard deviations $\sigma_t$, with $\sigma_T>,\cdots, > \sigma_0$).
-At a given step $t$ in the sequence, Langevin dynamics is used to sample from the corresponding noised distribution $p_t(\tilde{x}_t)$, using the score network $s_\theta(\tilde{x}_t, \sigma_t)$ to approximate the gradient of the noised distribution.
-The outputs of this Langevin dynamics run are then used to initialise the same procedure at the next noise level, leading the sampling procedure to converge gradually towards the data distribution as the noise level tends to zero (i.e. $p_0(\tilde{x}_0) \approx p_d(x) , \sigma_0 \approx 0$).
-We show that the proposed Gibbs sampling scheme can be directly applied to a pre-trained score-based generative model as a drop-in replacement for Langevin dynamics MCMC in the generation stage.
+This procedure involves generating samples from a sequence of distributions $p_T(x_T),...,p_0(x_0)$, corrupted by progressively decreasing levels of Gaussian noise (parameterized via standard deviations $\sigma_t$, with $\sigma_T>,\cdots, > \sigma_0$).
+At a given step $t$ in the sequence, Langevin dynamics is used to sample from the corresponding noised distribution $p_t(x_t)$, using the score network $s_\theta(x_t, \sigma_t)$ to approximate the gradient of the noised distribution.
+The outputs of this Langevin dynamics run are then used to initialize the same procedure at the next noise level, leading the sampling procedure to converge gradually towards the data distribution as the noise level tends to zero (i.e. $p_0(x_0) \approx p_d(x) , \sigma_0 \approx 0$).
+The algorithm of the annealed Langevin dynamics with multi-level noise used in \cite{song2019generative, song2020improved} is summarized in Algorithm~\ref{alg:1}.